ENPlummer/WeatherPy/Readme.md

 2. The correlation between humidity and latitude is very weak.
 3. There is almost no correlation between cloudiness and latitude.
 4. The correlation between latitude and wind speed is very weak.
-5. Although my sample was random there was a bias toward cities in the northern hemisphere.
+5. Although my sample was random, there was a bias toward cities in the northern hemisphere in my sample.
 Most of the cities in my sample were located in Europe.

 ```python